tomsWebConsulting/twcsl/v7.1/Blog Page Section Text Replace With Author, Category, Tag, or Any/README.md

 * Add code from file **[blog page section text replace with author, category, tag, or any.html][5]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
+Refer to [Per-page code injection][6] for details.

-Please see [Per-page code injection][6].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 * Add a section above or below the blog section of your blog page, if you don't already have one.
 Add a text block if there isn't one.
 In the text block